miquelvir/lsds-2025/projects/3-kafka/README.md

 ### sources

-The sources are all the devices that can integrate with SSRMS to send metrics.
-For example, other services, devices, temperature sensors, counters, etc.
+The sources are all the clients that can integrate with SSRMS to send metrics.
+For example, servers or sensors.

-Since we don't have said devices available, you must create scripts that simulate the devices in the [sources folder](./sources/).
-They must publish metrics to the `metrics` Kafka topic like the real devices would.
+To make testing easier, you must create scripts that simulate being sources in the [sources folder](./sources/).
+They must publish metrics to the `metrics` Kafka topic like a real metric source would.

 ### clients

-The clients of SSRMS are the Operations Engineers from Nozama.
+The clients of SSRMS are used by the engineers of Acme to create and delete rules.
 Ideally, this would be an app or a website.
 However, for this prototype they will use `curl` to directly create and update rules using the [Rules API](#rules-service).

 ### rules service